vincent-barilla/Mood-Mapper-Beta/README.md

               elem: The html element you want to change.
               prop: The property of that element you want to change.
-              newVal: The new value you want.
+              newVal: The new value you want that property to have.
-              oldVal: The value it currently is, which it will then be toggled back to, on the next click.
+              oldVal: The value the property currently has, which it will then be toggled back to, on the next click.
               newOnClickMthd: A callback that you want to fire whenever the button is clicked - OR - a callback you want to fire only when the element's property is set to arguments[2].
 Whether or not there is a sixth argument determines between the two options.
               oldOnClickMthd: A callback that you want to fire when the element's property is set to the value found in arguments[3].
 Including this means the callback in agument[4] will be associated with the value in arguments[2].

+              In other words: Add one callback, and calling toggleWithOptCb fires it whenever a button is clicked, while toggling a view state simultaneously.
+Add a second callback to have the callbacks toggle their firing to coincide to the toggling view states.

           */